makersacademy/alexa-ruby-course/modules/3/walkthrough.md

         type: "PlainText",
         text: "Let's start over."
       },
-    # adding this line to a response will clear the Session
+    # adding this line to a response will reset the Session
+    # and remove any Session Attributes
     shouldEndSession: true
   }
 }.to_json
 ```

-> Once a Session is reset, any Session Attributes are removed.

-Now a user can reset their session, and start the question count over!
-Now let’s use our skills to do something a little more complex.

-> Users can end a session any time in one of three circumstances:
+> As well as restarting a session using a built-in Intent, users can **end** a session any time in one of three circumstances:
 > 1. The user says “exit”,
 > 2. The user does not respond, or says something that does not match an intent you have defined
 > 3. An error occurs.

 > In either of these cases, your Sinatra Application will receive a special type of request: a `SessionEndedRequest`.
-Your application cannot return a response to `SessionEndedRequest`s.
+Your application cannot return a response to `SessionEndedRequest`s, but you may wish to use these requests to do some cleanup.

+Now a user can reset their session, and start the question count over!
+Now let’s do something a little more complex.

 ## 2. Querying IMDb

 First, we want users to be able to ask:

-> Alexa, ask Movie Facts about some movie name.
+> Alexa, ask Movie Facts about some movie name

 Let’s upgrade our first Utterance to respond to information about movies:
 ```
 MovieFacts about {Movie}
 ```

+#### Adding a `MOVIE` slot

-If your skill is an English (US) skill, you can use Amazon’s built-in `AMAZON.Movie` Slot Type to pass the name of the film.
-If not, you’ll need to define a Custom Slot Type with the names of several films, to guide voice recognition for whichever film the user requests.
-Assuming the latter, let’s define a Custom Slot Type, named `MOVIE`, with a definition containing a few example films:
+If your skill is an English (US) skill, you can use Amazon’s built-in `AMAZON.Movie` Slot Type to pass the name of the movie.
+If not, you’ll need to define a Custom Slot Type with the names of several movies, to guide voice recognition for whichever movie the user requests.
+Assuming the latter, let’s define a Custom Slot Type, named `MOVIE`, with a definition containing a few example movies:

 ```
 titanic